abang115/TaskAru/Sprint1.md

 17. As a member, I want to be able to change my password so that it is secure or if I stop using a certain password

+# What issues your team planned to address
+The issues that our team is planning to address would be the ones about the login page.

+# Which ones were successfully completed

+# Which ones didn't and why?
+The issues that weren't related to  logining in weren't completed yet because we're focusing on the login page.